Minor in Banking

 - Network with banking professionals through the Robbins Banking Institute

-- Stay abreast of industry trends through faculty expertise
+- Stay informed of industry trends through faculty expertise

 The Best Value in Higher Education Anywhere